JakubTomaszewski/Time-Series-Shop-Returns/README.md

 ## About the project

 Some part of the project has been created for a Computer Science course at my University (Warsaw University of Technology).
-After passing the semester I have decided to develop the project more, by testing more models, adding new features, and deploying them with `Docker`.
+After passing the semester I have decided to further develop the project, by testing more models, adding new features, and deploying them with `Docker`.

 ---

 ## Project description

-W ramach projektu wcielamy się w rolę analityka pracującego w firmie „eSzoppping” – sklepu internetowego z akcesoriami komputerowymi.
-Praca na tym stanowisku nie jest łatwa – zadanie dostajemy w formie enigmatycznego opisu i to do nas należy doprecyzowanie szczegółów tak, aby dało się je zrealizować.
-To oczywiście wymaga zrozumienia problemu, przeanalizowania danych, czasami negocjacji z szefostwem.
-Oprócz analiz i wytrenowania modeli, musimy przygotować  je do wdrożenia produkcyjnego –  zakładając, że w przyszłości będą pojawiać się kolejne ich wersje, z którymi będziemy eksperymentować.
-Jak każda szanująca się firma internetowa, eSzoppping zbiera dane dotyczące swojej działalności – są to:
-• baza użytkowników,
-• katalog produktów,
-• historia sesji użytkowników,
-• dane dotyczące wysyłki zakupionych produktów.

-„Chyba w lepszy sposób musimy zacząć obsługiwać zwroty zakupionych u nas towarów.
-Konsultanci narzekają, że nie są w stanie tego inaczej zorganizować w magazynie nie mając pojęcia ilu takich przypadków mogą się spodziewać – trzeba im jakoś pomóc.”
+### Context
+*An online computer shop called "eSzoppping" is our client.
+The shop warehouse workers are struggling with organising and processing order returns, as they don't know how many packages to expect.*

+### Task
+*The goal of this project is to create a model, which will support the warehouse workers by predicting the number of returned orders for the next 14 days.*

+### Data available:
+> - users
+> - products
+> - user session data
+> - parcel deliveries data

 ---